The Marina Mall Chennai

-The Marina Mall Chennai (Opened: 15th Feb 2019) is a shopping centre located in OMR Egattur in Chennai, Tamil Nadu, India.
-It is the largest shopping mall located in the OMR area.
+The Marina Mall Chennai (opened: 15 February 2019) is a shopping centre located in OMR Egattur in Chennai, Tamil Nadu, India.
+It is the largest shopping mall in the area.
 It opened its doors to the public on 15 February 2019; it has a 550,000 sq ft leasable space which includes more than 120 shops and services and includes parking with 1,200 parking lots for both cars and bikes.